Yakuts: DNA and genetics analysis

 The primary Y-chromosome DNA haplogroup for the Yakut is N-M231.
 While found in around 89% of the general population, in northern Yakutia it is closer to 82%.
 N-M231 is shared with various other Eastern Siberian populations.
 The remaining haplogroups are approximately: 4% C-M217 (including subclades C-M48 and C-M407), 3.5% R1a-M17 (including subclade R1a-M458), and 2.1% N-P43, with sporadic instances of I-M253, R1b-M269, J2, and Q.

 According to Adamov, haplogroup N1c1 makes up 94% of the Sakha population.
-This genetic bottleneck has been dated approximately to 1300 CE ± 200 ybp and speculated to have been caused by high mortality rates in warfare and later relocation to the Middle Lena River.
+This genetic bottleneck has been dated approximately to AD 1300 ± 200 and it is proposed to have been caused by high mortality rates in warfare and later relocation to the Middle Lena River.

 The primary mitochondrial DNA haplogroups are various East Asian lineages, making up 92% of the total: haplogroup C at 36% to 45.7% and haplogroup D at 25.7% to 32.9% of the Yakut.
 Minor Eastern Eurasian mtDNA haplogroups include: 5.2% G, 4.49% F, 3.55% M13a1b, 1.89% A, 1.18% Y1a, 1.18% B, 0.95% Z3, and 0.71% M7.
 According to Fedorova, besides East Asian maternal lineages, "the mtDNA pool of the native populations of Sakha contains a small (8%), but diverse set of western Eurasian mtDNA haplogroups, mostly present among Yakuts and Evenks", the most common being H and J.

+According to a 2026 study, the genetic makeup of historical Yakuts from c.
+1500 to 1922 was relatively homogenous and closely resembled that of modern Yakuts.
+Except for rare outliers, they can be modeled as a two-way admixture between populations that inhabited Iron Age Yakutia and the Baikal region from the thirteenth to fifteenth centuries.
+The Russian conquest of Yakutia also left minimal genetic impact on Yakuts.
+Overall, Yakuts cluster closer with Asian populations, especially Evenki, Ulchi and Buryats, than European or American populations.

+Several genetic studies also state that Neolithic populations from Yakutia had Ancient Paleo-Siberian affinities and formed a genetic substratum for modern Siberian populations.